 Finally, the dental professional fills the canals with a plastic type of filling.

 If the crown portion of the tooth is weak, then you must make a porcelain crown to cover the entire tooth.
 Teeth porcelain crowns provide strength to the tooth and prevent fracture of teeth.

-Common problems after root canal treatment:
+What are the tooth problems after root canal treatment?

 If you would like to know more information, please contact our dentist at Bendigo Dental on 5442 2012.